Living costs in Olomouc

-Please report your arrival in person to Mr. Martin Schlossarek (room 2.007, 2nd floor of the Faculty of Science building).
-It is also necessary to contact Ms. Dana Gronychová from the Study Department (room 1.004, 1st floor of the Faculty of Science building).
-You will be given instructions on how to register into your accommodation, how to use portal.upol.cz and how to get your ISIC card during your meetings with Mrs. Gronychová and Mr. Schlossarek.
+Please report your arrival in person to Mrs. Eva Žwaková (room 2.030, 2nd floor of the Faculty of Science building).
+It is also necessary to contact Ms. Dana Gronychová from the Study Affairs Office (room 1.005, 1st floor of the Faculty of Science building).
+You will be given instructions on how to register into your accommodation, how to use the Study Agenda portal and how to get your ISIC card during your meetings with Ms. Gronychová and dr. Schlossarek.
 The ISIC card gives you access to the university cafeteria and library.
-Additionally, create an account at moodle.upol.cz (see the instructions on the website) which will be used to deliver course content.
+Additionally, you will be used to create an account on moodle.upol.cz (see the instructions on the website) which will be used to deliver course materials.

 If you have not already done so, please read thoroughly the prf.upol.cz and upol.cz websites, especially the sections Practical Information and Studying.
 Please do not forget to read through the Study and Examinations Code.
 It is important to note that each student is responsible for checking the current information on the department website on a regular basis as well as regularly read all emails delivered to his/her university email address (check e-mail section in portal.upol.cz).

-All students need to report your place of residence to the Foreign Police within three (3) working days after your arrival to the Czech Republic.
-For additional information on this or how to extend your residence permit, please follow this link.
+All students need to report their place of residence to the Foreign Police within three (3) working days after their arrival to the Czech Republic.
+For additional information regarding this issue or on how to extend the residence permit, please follow this link.
 It can be very useful to ask for help in these and many other issues while in the Czech Republic using the “Czech Buddy” System provided by ESN UP.

 The academic calendar is available here.
 Please keep in mind all important deadlines and dates.

-For all the important information related to the master thesis please read the rules for completing the thesis and also download the master thesis form.
+For all the important information related to the master thesis please read the master thesis rules and also download the master thesis form.
 General rules from „Rules for completing master thesis“ are also valid for all essays which students write during their studies.

 The most important sources for master thesis and essays should be from Electronic Information Resources (EIRs).
 Popular resources include JSTOR, EBSCO and Web of Science.
 EIRs are fully accesible when using the university´s internet connection (including university dormitories).
 If you want to access EIRs also from another internet connections, you can use the Shibboleth connection (click on the Shibboleth link next to the resource which you want to use and follow the instructions; however, this option is not available for all resources) or you can set up VPN connection.